This article appeared in the Magnolia Messenger in 2021

 If you are like me, then you are craving something much more than a business model for the church.
 You want a community.
 You want a family!
 Thankfully, that’s God’s plan for the church, and a family is just what we will experience as we implement the life-changing teachings of the Scriptures.
 God has masterfully crafted the church to be so much more than committees, programs, spreadsheets, and budgets.
 God gave us His Son to make us His family.
 But what will you do to make your church home a haven of love, a network of real friendships, an environment of growth, and a place of accountability?
 Don’t settle for anything less than God’s design for the church!
 Let’s be the family God made us to be!

-Brandon Baggett is the Involvement Minister at Eastern Meadows Church of Christ.
+Brandon Baggett is a former Pulpit Minister for Eastern Meadows Church of Christ.